George Floyd: Trial opens for ex-policeman Derek Chauvin | DW | 29.03.2021

 Protesters have gathered outside a Minneapolis courthouse as the trial of former police officer Derek Chauvin begins.
 The defendant is accused of murdering unarmed Black man George Floyd.

-A crowd gathered outside the Hennepin County Court on Monday, ahead of the opening of the trial of former Minneapolis policeman Derek Chauvin.
+A jury was assembled at the Hennepin County Court on Monday, as the opening of the trial of former Minneapolis policeman Derek Chauvin got underway.

 Chauvin is accused of murdering unarmed Black man George Floyd by kneeling on his neck – a killing that was caught on camera and which sparked outrage across the world.